DanielSArnia/aws_moderation_chat/README.md

 To improve the accuracy and safety of nickname validation, adding an **embeddings distance** verification step could be beneficial.
 By storing a list of previously flagged or bad names in **DynamoDB**, we can compare new nicknames to these stored entries using embeddings distance.
 This would allow the system to detect nicknames that are semantically similar to inappropriate names, even if they are not exact matches.

-**Implementation Steps:**
-- Store problematic nicknames in DynamoDB, alongside their embeddings generated using a pre-trained model.
-- For each new nickname submitted for validation, compute its embedding and compare it with embeddings in the DynamoDB database.
-- Use a threshold distance metric (e.g., cosine similarity) to determine whether the new nickname is too similar to any flagged nickname.

 ### 2. **Specialized Prompts for High-Risk Nicknames**

 For certain edge cases, especially when the nickname is deemed "high-risk" but still technically valid, specialized prompts can be used to evaluate the content more rigorously.
 This could involve tweaking the LLM's generation prompts to focus on specific concerns, such as:
 - **Potentially offensive content**: If the nickname includes certain sensitive keywords or patterns, the model can be prompted to assess if the nickname might be interpreted negatively in specific cultures or languages.
 - **Compliance checks**: If a nickname might violate certain child protection laws or privacy regulations (like GDPR or COPPA), specialized prompts can trigger additional checks or automatic rejections.

-**Implementation Steps:**
-- Identify high-risk patterns in the nickname.
-- Modify the LLM prompt dynamically based on the risk factors associated with the nickname (e.g., incorporating context from child protection regulations or offensive language filters).
-- If a nickname passes the initial validation but still falls within the high-risk category, the model should return a confidence score or flag for manual review.

 ### 3. **Enhanced Customizable Validation Rules**